kevalmandalia007/Stochastic-Interest-Rate-Modelling-and-Prediction/README.md

-# Yield Curve Reconstruction using CIR and Multi-Factor Affine Models
+# Stochastic Interest Rate Modelling and Prediction

 This project investigates the reconstruction and forecasting of the U.S. Treasury yield curve using the Cox-Ingersoll-Ross (CIR) short-rate model and its multi-factor extensions.
 Starting from a classical single-factor CIR framework, the study develops two-factor and three-factor affine term structure models to improve out-of-sample predictive performance using only the 3-month Treasury yield as an observable input during testing.